ki-editor/merc/homepage/src/pitch2.md

 ... the element indexed by `z` will come before `y` in the constructed array, because it's first occurence is `.[z].x = 3`, which comes before the first occurence of the element indexed by `y`, which is `.[y].x =4`.

-## 6. Implicit array accessor
+### 6. Implicit Array Accessor

-The implicit array accessor `[+]` is used when the user does not want to explicitly define the array keys.
-Every occurence of `+` should be substituted with a global unique value, which can be easily achieved by having a global unsigned integer counter.
+The implicit array accessor `[+]` is used when the user doesn't want to explicitly define array keys.
+Each occurrence of `+` should be substituted with a globally unique value.
+Achieving this is straightforward by maintaining a global unsigned integer counter.

-This also implies that when implicit array accessor is used, no objects/maps with more than one key can be constructed, for example, the following means two objects.
+When using the implicit array accessor, it's important to note that no objects or maps with more than one key can be constructed.
+For example:

 ```python
 [+].x = "hello"